The new road will help improve air quality and enable better routes for buses.

 The AWPR will provide a fast, direct link to Aberdeen Airport.
 This will increase the airport’s catchment area and potentially lead to inward investment, including new airlines and routes coming to the city.

 Blackdog to Tipperty

-When this section opens, the majority of the existing single carriageway between Blackdog and Tipperty will become part of the local road network, only catering for local traffic and therefore significantly reducing traffic flow in the area.
+The majority of the existing single carriageway between Blackdog and Tipperty will become part of the local road network in April 2019, but is already catering for local traffic and is expected to significantly reducing traffic flow in the area.

 The estimated daily reductions on the existing road are:

 23,100 vehicles north of Balmedie will be transferred to the new A90

 18,700 fewer vehicles north of the A975 junction on the existing A90